LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Current LLM Literature Screening Evaluation Practices

-A simple, working example (for two LLMs, \texttt{llama3-Athene:70b} and \texttt{llama3.1:8b}, from \Cref{tab:ExampleConfusionMatrix}) of how to calculate WMCC under class imbalance, with asymmetric costs reflected by a weight of $w=10$, is presented below.
+A simple, working example (for two LLMs, \texttt{llama3-Athene:70b} and \texttt{llama3.1:8b}, from \Cref{tab:ExamplePerformanceMetrics}) of how to calculate WMCC under class imbalance, with asymmetric costs reflected by a weight of $w=10$, is presented below.

-Raw counts for \texttt{llama3-Athene:70b} LLM from~\Cref{Tab:Example}: \(TP=47,\, FN=125,\, TN=4242,\, FP=82\).
+Raw counts for \texttt{llama3-Athene:70b} LLM from~\Cref{tab:ExamplePerformanceMetrics}: \(TP=47,\, FN=125,\, TN=4242,\, FP=82\).
 Assuming $w=10$, we may calculate WMCC for this LLM:

-Raw counts for \texttt{llama3.1:8b} LLM from~\Cref{Tab:Example}: \(TP=82,\, FN=90,\, TN=4048,\, FP=281\).
+Raw counts for \texttt{llama3.1:8b} LLM from~\Cref{tab:ExamplePerformanceMetrics}: \(TP=82,\, FN=90,\, TN=4048,\, FP=281\).
 Assuming $w=10$, we may calculate WMCC for this LLM:

 This example shows the impact of weighting MCC.
-WMCC allows us to distinguish between \texttt{llama3-Athene:70b} and \texttt{lama3.1:8b}, which both had the same MCC value (see~\Cref{Tab:Example}), indicating that \texttt{lama3.1:8b} is a better classifier because $WMCC_{llama3.1:8b}^{w=10} > WMCC_{llama3-Athene:70b}^{w=10}$ due to \texttt{lama3.1:8b} having fewer FNs than \texttt{llama3-Athene:70b}, although it has substantially more FPs.
+WMCC allows us to distinguish between \texttt{llama3-Athene:70b} and \texttt{llama3.1:8b}, which both had the same MCC value (see~\Cref{tab:ExamplePerformanceMetrics}), indicating that \texttt{llama3.1:8b} is a better classifier because $WMCC_{llama3.1:8b}^{w=10} > WMCC_{llama3-Athene:70b}^{w=10}$ due to \texttt{llama3.1:8b} having fewer FNs than \texttt{llama3-Athene:70b}, although it has substantially more FPs.